"When the Pharisees went outside, they immediately began to plot with the Herodians how they might destroy [Jesus]." —Mark 3:6

 Prayer: Lord Jesus, keep me faithful to Your teaching and never let me be parted from You.

 Promise: "His hand was perfectly restored." —Mk 3:5

 Praise: Pope St. Fabian united laity and clergy and was an example of holiness to both.

 (This teaching was submitted by a member of our editorial team.)

-Rescript: In accord with the Code of Canon Law, I hereby grant the Imprimatur ("Permission to Publish") for One Bread, One Body covering the period from December 1, 2010 through January 31, 2011. †Reverend Joseph R. Binzer, Vicar General of the Archdiocese of Cincinnati, May 28, 2010.
+Rescript: In accord with the Code of Canon Law, I hereby grant the Nihil Obstat ("Permission to Publish") for One Bread, One Body covering the period from December 1, 2015 through January 31, 2016. †Most Reverend Joseph R. Binzer, Auxiliary Bishop, Vicar General of the Archdiocese of Cincinnati, June 26, 2015.